Node-reconfiguring multilayer networks of human brain function: Results

 {}

-Even after excluding the single-voxel ROIs, the greedy clustering algorithms and the Craddock approach produce more small ROIs than the Brainnetome and random parcellations (Fig. \ref{fig:corrs}C).
-This decrease the average ROI size for the greedy clustering algorithms (Table \ref{table:parcellation_props}).
-In case of the Craddock approach, however, the increased number of small ROIs is compensated by the largest ROI that is larger than in any other parcellation (see Table \ref{table:parcellation_props}).
+Even after excluding the single-voxel ROIs, the greedy clustering algorithms (weighted mean consistency and minimum correlation) and the Craddock approach produce more small ROIs than the Brainnetome and random parcellations (Figure \ref{fig:corrs}C).
+This decreases the average ROI size for the greedy clustering algorithms (Table \ref{table:parcellation_props}).
+In the case of the Craddock approach, however, the increased number of small ROIs is compensated by the largest ROI that is larger than in any other parcellation (see Table \ref{table:parcellation_props}).
 This is because the Craddock algorithm produces new ROIs by cutting smaller components off from the largest connected component of the voxel-level network instead of dividing the largest component into two equally-sized parts.
-For ROI sizes larger than 10 voxels, the size distributions are similar for all parcellation approaches (see Fig.~\ref{fig:corrs}C).
+For ROI sizes larger than 10 voxels, the size distributions are similar for all parcellation approaches (see Figure~\ref{fig:corrs}C).

-Importantly, the optimization approaches increase the spatial consistency of ROIs of all sizes (Fig. \ref{fig:corrs}D).
-While the correlation between ROI size and consistency, calculated over subjects, runs, and layers, is significant due to the large number of data points, the correlation values are very small for all parcellation approaches excluding Brainnetome, where a weak positive correlation is present between spatial consistency and ROI size (Pearson $r$: 0.14, $p$: 0.0 for Brainnetome, $r$: -0.057, $p$: 0.0 for random ROIs, $r$: 0.078, $p$: 0.0 for Craddock, $r$: -0.016, $p$: 6.2*10$^{-138}$ for the weighted mean consistency approach, $r$: 0.018, $p$: 5.09*10$^{-191}$ for the minimum correlation approach).
-This indicates that the increased average spatial consistency of optimized ROIs is not due to increased number of small ROIs that in some parcellations have higher spatial consistency than larger ROIs \cite{korhonen2017consistency}.
+Importantly, the optimization approaches increase the spatial consistency of ROIs of all sizes (Figure \ref{fig:corrs}D).
+While the correlation between ROI size and consistency, calculated over subjects, runs, and layers, is significant due to the large number of data points, the correlation values are very small for all parcellation approaches excluding Brainnetome, where a weak positive correlation is present between spatial consistency and ROI size (Pearson $r$: 0.14, $p$: 0.0 for Brainnetome, $r$: -0.057, $p$: 0.0 for random ROIs, $r$: 0.078, $p$: 0.0 for Craddock, $r$: -0.016, $p$: $6.2 \times 10^{-138}$ for the weighted mean consistency approach, $r$: 0.018, $p$: $5.09 \times 10^{-191}$ for the minimum correlation approach).
+This indicates that the increased average spatial consistency of optimized ROIs is not due to an increased number of small ROIs that in some parcellations have higher spatial consistency than larger ROIs \cite{korhonen2017consistency}.